-Experience traditional Morris dancing and help us awaken the earth at springtime with the amazing Ladies of the Rolling Pin, performing at 10:15 am.
+Experience traditional Morris dancing and help us awaken the earth at springtime with the amazing Ladies of the Rolling Pin.

 Polish up your singing voices and get ready to sing along with Atwater-Donnelly, a traditional American folk duo known throughout the region.
 Dancing encouraged!